top of page

 Where to sell: Local puja stores, wholesalers, online marketplaces.

 Growth insight: Bulk orders from temples and distributors improve stability.
+[To get better understanding, visit events like Agarbatti EXPOs]

 2. Masala and Spice Grinding Unit